-- Hydroxocobalamin via use of Cyanokit: - Reconstitute: Place the vial of hydroxocobalamin in an upright position; add 0.9% NaCl to the vial (200 mL for 5 grams) vial using the transfer spike.
-Fill to the line. - Rock vial for at least 60 seconds (do not shake). - Using vented intravenous tubing, infuse as directed.
-0 - Depending on clinical response, a second dose may be required.
-0 - Oxygen saturation may be inaccurate in patients exposed to carbon monoxide or cyanide. - CO oximeter devices may yield inaccurate low/normal results for patients with CO poisoning.
+- Hydroxocobalamin via use of Cyanokit: - $\circ\quad$ Depending on clinical response, a second dose may be required.

+- Oxygen saturation may be inaccurate in patients exposed to carbon monoxide or cyanide. - inaccurate low/normal results for patients with CO poisoning.
 All patients with probable or suspected CO poisoning should be transported to the nearest appropriate hospital, based on their presenting signs and symptoms. - Do not administer other drugs concurrently in same IV as hydroxocobalamin.